 Memorial Hermann annually supports community benefit programming with a pledge.
 Grants and contributions supplement this pledge.
-Several initiatives have expanded through DSRIP (Delivery System Reform Incentive Payment) funding.
 Our work with community partners has escalated to further sustain the work.
 Initiatives are evaluated annually on efficiency, effectiveness, and achievement of stated outcomes before the program is included in the operating budget.